-Under the guidance of Historic & Creative Foundations Lecturer Jean Claude-Roustant, IFA Paris MBA/LBM class had the opportunity to visit the Louis Vuitton atelier in the Parisian suburb of Asnières-sur-Seine.
+Under the guidance of Historic & Creative Foundations Lecturer Jean Claude-Roustant, IFA Paris MBA Luxury Brand Management class had the opportunity to visit the Louis Vuitton atelier in the Parisian suburb of Asnières-sur-Seine.
 The legendary luxury house doesn’t give public tours, so it was an exclusive treat for the 18 students of the course.

 Students entered through the garden before being welcomed into one of the small brick houses that were previously family homes, but now serve as the brand’s museum.
 The interior is decorated in soft shades of pistachio and peach, dotted with Art Nouveau details and light is tempered by the intricate stained glass windows.

 Madame Margarita Zimmerman, directrice de musee Louis Vuitton,welcomed the class.
 “We felt like we were walking back into ‘home sweet home.’
 Margarita was very welcoming and it felt really warm.
 We walked inside and it felt like we could just fall onto the sofa and lay down, it was very comfortable,” recalled student Cassandra Sariganon.
 “It’s part of customer relations to be really friendly and nice, but they did it in a way that felt so natural.
 It didn’t feel like we were walking into a luxury boutique, it was completely different.”

 The group settled into the soft leather couches and enjoyed tea and croissants by the fireplace as Mme.
 Zimmerman reviewed the history of the house, before moving on to tell her personal history and share life lessons.
 She spoke about starting in a boutique and how she would take on any task with enthusiasm.
 “She explained that it is always important that you don’t think you are on some kind of level.
 If you need to clean the floor, or boss tells you to go find him a coffee, then you do it.
 You have to take on all the tasks asked of you, and really persevere.”